josuigoa/appropos/README.md

 * Extract the `key`.
 * Each variable is set to [class property](https://haxe.org/manual/class-field-property.html).
 * Create a getter called `get_xxx` (where xxx is the variable name).
 This getter returns the value attached to the `key` in the `appropos.Appropos.properties`.
 The setter is disabled.

+## Credits

+Thanks to [endel](https://github.com/endel) for the [GH action to publish](https://github.com/endel/haxelib-publish-github-actions-test) the library to haxelib.